 - available to students with specific learning difficulties and other disabilities

-Trinity has introduced a Reasonable Accommodation Policy and the associated Code of Practice (Appendix 1) in January 2018, is to provide a framework for the provision of reasonable accommodations for students with disabilities studying in Trinity.
-The policy defines standard and non-standard reasonable accommodations available to students with disabilities.
+Trinity has introduced an Trinity Reasonable Accommodation Policy in January 2018, is to provide a framework for the provision of reasonable accommodations for students with disabilities studying in Trinity.
+The policy defines the standard and non-standard reasonable accommodations available to students with disabilities.
 The policy explains how reasonable accommodations are granted and communicated to all relevant stakeholders.

 More information on how Standard and Non-standard RA are decided can be found at the following link

 All students registered with the Disability Service have LENS reports that outline the supports they are entitled to in college.
 Lecturers in Trinity ignore the needs of students with disabilities and this needs to change.
 Watch this video to learn more about LENS reports and why they are so important.

 The process of recommending reasonable accommodations is initiated by the Disability Service (DS) following a meeting between a Disability Officer and the student.
 The Disability Officer will prepare a needs assessment report known as a LENS report which is a list of the required support for that student.
 The LENS is published on SITS to be viewed by schools, Exams, and Tutors.
 The School and exam staff are responsible for ensuring that the reasonable accommodations are implemented.

 Guidance on using the LENS functionality in SITS